 ‘per vacuuming is the first step in any cleaning method.’

-If proper pr- vacuuming is not done the loose soil and hairs will stick to the carpet when they get wet and the fine soil, at the
+Proper pr- vacuuming is crucial to the loosening soil and hairs will stick to the carpet when they get wet and the fine soil, at the

 bottom of the carpet, will just turn to mud.

-Its like having sand or hair in your hand.
-When its wet it sticks like glue.
+It is like having sand or hair in your hand.
+When it is wet, it sticks like glue.
 When it is dry, however, it blows off cleanly.

 vacuum or who rely on the customer’s inefficient machine.
-It is for this reason that I insist on pr- vacuuming the carpet myself with
+It is for this reason that you insist on pr- vacuuming the carpet yourself with

-Many people use the dry methods to avoid the wicking problem, But if the carpet isn’t thoroughly vacuumed before a dry method is
+Dry methods used to avoid the wicking problem, by not vacuumed, before a dry method is

-performed the results still won’t be any better.
-In fact, if the carpets do look okay after cleaning, all they’ve succeeded in doing is to
+performed, the results still will not be any better.
+In fact, if the carpets do look okay after cleaning, all they have succeeded in doing is to

 selected and used with routine frequency.”
-It should have a high efficiency filtering system or bag to keep dust from being
+High efficiency filtering system is frequently used.
+Bagging helps to keep dust from being

-30% to 40% of its airflow and just won’t pick up any more soil, even though you think it is.
-When choosing a vacuum, don’t be
+Vacuum bags not maintained will lead to 30% to 40% of its airflow and just will not pick up any more soil, even though you think it is.
+When choosing a vacuum, do not be

 sucked in by a fancy name or a low or high price.
-You get what you pay for But some salesman mark the price up so you think
+You get what you pay for but some sales clerk mark the price up so you think

-you’re getting a great deal when they give you a discount.
-If you need a new vacuum I’ll be happy to give you more advice.
+you are getting a great deal when they give you a discount.
+If you need a new vacuum recommendation please call us, will be happy to give you more advice.

-This may be true… But not often.
-Here are two important points to consider:
+This may be true… Two important points to consider:

 before you choose a company.
 If all you need is for a company to remove only the top dirt from your carpet, there are plenty of